 The accounting curriculum provides a careful balance of accounting practice and theory.
 A bachelor’s degree in accounting prepares students for a career as a Certified Public Accountant (CPA), employment in private industry, nonprofit organizations, higher education, or government agencies.

-Business management students complete a core managerial program comprised of courses in accounting, business law, finance, organizational behavior, computer information systems, marketing and strategic management.
-Cal Lutheran has an Enterprise Development Center, Economic Research Center and a Healthcare Resource Center.
+At Cal Lutheran, your degree in Business Management will consist of a strong liberal arts based, core managerial program comprised of courses in accounting, business law, finance, organizational behavior, computer information systems, marketing and strategic management.

 Incorporating the study of communication theory with practical skills required in today's highly competitive marketplace, the Communication degree provides students with a comprehensive background in written and verbal communication applications.
 Students will develop a strong understanding of the history of media, writing, and the legal and professional contexts of the marketing and entertainment industries.